mochaMM/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessMyBatis3.rst

 CGLIB had been used as default until MyBatis 3.2 series.
-From  MyBatis 3.3.0, JAVASSIST has been used as default at the MyBatis 3.3.0 or later version.
+From  MyBatis 3.3.0, JAVASSIST has been used as default at the MyBatis 3.3.0 or later version, which is supported by terasoluna-gfw-mybatis3 5.2.0.RELEASE.
 In addition, it is possible to use "Lazy Load" without adding the library because the JAVASSIST is embedded in the MyBatis since MyBatis 3.3.0.

  .. note::